L'Ami du peuple: In Marat's own words

 Marat describes the start and evolution of his journal (alongside his political views) in his journal of March 19, 1793:

 At the outbreak of the Revolution, wearied by the persecutions that I had experienced for so long a time at the hands of the Academy of Sciences, I eagerly embraced the occasion that presented itself of defeating my oppressors and attaining my proper position.
 I came to the Revolution with my ideas already formed, and I was so familiar with the principles of high politics that they had become commonplaces for me.
 Having had greater confidence in the mock patriots of the Constituent Assembly than they deserved, I was surprised at their pettiness, their lack of virtue.
 Believing that they needed light, I entered into correspondence with the most famous deputies, notably with Chapelier, Mirabeau, and Barnave.
 Their stubborn silence on all my letters soon proved to me that though they needed light, they cared little to be enlightened.
 I adopted the course of publishing my ideas by means of the press.
 I founded the Ami du Peuple.
 I began it with a severe but honest tone, that of a man who wishes to tell the truth without breaking the conventions of society.
 I maintained that tone for two whole months.
 Disappointed in finding that it did not produce the entire effect that I had expected, and indignant that the boldness of the unfaithful representatives of the people and of the lying public officials was steadily increasing, I felt that it was necessary to renounce moderation and to substitute satire and irony for simple censure.
-The bitterness of the satire increased with the number of mismanagements, the iniquity of their projects and the public misfortunes.
+The bitterness of the satire increased with the number of mismanagements, the iniquies.
 Strongly convinced of the absolute perversity of the supporters of the old regime and the enemies of liberty, I felt that nothing could be obtained from them except by force.
 Revolted by their attempts, by their ever-recurrent plots, I realized that no end would be put to these except by exterminating the ones guilty of them.
 Outraged at seeing the representatives of the nation in league with its deadliest enemies and the laws serving only to tyrannize over the innocent whom they ought to have protected, I recalled to the sovereign people that since they had nothing more to expect from their representatives, it behooved them to mete out justice for themselves.
 This was done several times.